common-libs/user/README.md

 auth::check(); //is authenticated?
-auth::login($username, $password); //log in a user auth::logout(); //log out the current user auth::require("role"); //check if current user has role "role"
+auth::login($username, $password); //log in a user auth::logout(); //log out the current user auth::require("write"); //check if current user has permission "write"
 ````

 Requirements: